-About 65 kms east of Mysore, you will find the tiny island town of Shivasamudram in Mandya district.
-Here the River Cauvery meanders to fall into cascading Shivasamudram Falls.
+About 65 km east of Mysore, you will find the tiny island town of Shivasamudram in Mandya district.
+Here the river Cauvery meanders to fall into cascading Shivasamudram Falls.
 This sparking waterfalls flows through the abundant sylvan forest of Karnataka in Deccan Plateau, plunges 320 feet into gorge into a spate, breaking into a cloud of misty foam.
 The falls are 893 metres wide.

-Cauvery forms many islands throughout its journey from Talacaurvery to Bay of Bengal.
+Cauvery forms many islands throughout its journey from Talacaurvery to the Bay of Bengal.
 One such island is Shivanasamudra or Bluff.
-At Shivasamudram also called Bluff or Simsha, this water falls has twin jumps, the Gagana Chukki or the Western falls and the Bara/Bhara Chukki or the Eastern falls.
+At Shivasamudram also called Bluff or Simsha, this waterfalls has twin jumps, the Gagana Chukki or the Western falls and the Bara/Bhara Chukki or the Eastern falls.

-Best Visiting time : June to September ( the water falls looks full and gorgeous during this season).
-The climate is moderate entire year.
+Best Visiting time: June to September ( the waterfalls looks full and gorgeous during this season).
+The climate is the moderate entire year.

 How to Reach:

 By Road: 65 km from Mysore.
 139 km from Bangalore (Bangalore-Maddur-Malavalli-Sattegala-Bluff), 35 km from Talakad.

 Nearby places: Bheemeshwari, Talakad, Somanathpur, Srirangapatna